About

 My name is Jon Weiss.
-I work as a commercial video artist, specializing in 2D motion graphic animation.
+I work as a commercial video artist, specializing in motion graphic animation.
+I work with illustration, photos, video, typography and more to created mixed-media 2D animation.

-My practice spans the entire production cycle of animated work, from the conceptualization, writing, and design phases all the way out to the illustration and animation.
-This free-ranging approach provides tremendous flexibility and efficiency for my clients.
-I pair these creative skills with an extensive technical skillset, working principally in Adobe After Effects.
+My practice spans the entire production cycle of animated work, from conceptualization, writing, and design all the way through illustration and animation.
+This free-ranging, multi-disciplinary approach is fun for me, providing variety and the ability to craft a project from beginning to end.
+It also provides tremendous flexibility and efficiency for my clients.
+I pair these creative skills with an extensive technical skillset, spanning a wide range of illustration, animation, digital compositing, and postproduction visual effects techniques.
+This allows me a large stylistic range and the ability to move seamlessly across a diverse mixture of media.

-Do you want to tell a story visually, but don’t have the option of using footage?
+Do you want to tell a story visually, but don’t have the option of using footage to do it?
 Do you have a complex or abstract idea to explain, and need visuals to make it click?
-When paired with good writing and solid design, animation is a powerful tool to solve creative challenges that are common in short-form documentary and journalistic work, product demonstrations, video essays, and other “explainer”-type videos.
-If you’re facing such a creative challenge, give me a shout, let’s see what we can think up.
+When paired with good writing and solid design, animation is a powerful tool to solve creative challenges that are common in short-form documentary and journalistic work, video essays, and other “explainer”-type videos.
+If you’re facing such a creative challenge, give me a shout– let’s see what we can think up.

 Curriculum Vitae

-I live and work in Pawlet, Vermont, where I serve my community as Chief of our town’s volunteer fire department.
-I am also a certified fire service instructor and teach part-time for the Vermont Fire Academy.
+I live and work in the great small town of Pawlet, Vermont.
+When not at my desk, I serve my community as Chief of our volunteer fire department.
+I am also a passionate educator, and my “side gig” is teaching fire service skills as a lead instructor for the Vermont Fire Academy.

 So, uh… what the heck is a Surfacist?

-Surfacism is a made-up term that started as a joke, but has come to both describe and inform my practice.
-As a 2D animator I am a specialist in working with flat planes, or surfaces.
-But in a more figurative sense, I see animated work itself as a surface.
-When someone watches the work, she might find it to be compelling or boring, graceful or awkward, beautiful or ugly.
+Surfacism is a made-up term that started as a joke way back in my MFA thesis studio, but has come to both describe and inform my practice.
+As a 2D animator I make composite work, layering flat pieces of media atop one another.
+I am a specialist in working with planes: surfaces.
+But in a more figurative sense, I see video itself as a surface.
+When someone watches a time-based work on screen, she might find it to be compelling or boring, graceful or awkward, beautiful or ugly.
 What is being judged isn’t just one character design, or one color choice, or one transition, it is the piece as a coherent whole.
 You can’t shift your angle, or run your hands over it, or pick up one small piece and hold it up to the light.
 Video is peculiar in this way.
-It’s not like a building, it’s much more like the reflection of a building in a still pond: a surface.
+It goes together like a building, piece by piece, layer by layer.
+But when finished, it’s not like a building, it’s much more like the reflection of a building in a still pond: a surface.

 This is the idea I like to keep in mind as I approach my work.